roncampbell/NICAR2022/Visualizing data with R.md

 ![](https://github.com/roncampbell/NICAR2022/blob/images/histogram3.png)

 One of the great things about R is that we can reuse the code.
 Let's recycle this code for Black residents.
-We just have to change a single word.
+We just have to change a single word, substituting "Black_per" for "White_per".

 <code>ggplot(ga_races, aes(Black_per)) +
   geom_histogram(color = "navy", fill = "steelblue") +